cesca95/TeleoperatedGroundRobot/src/leap_teleop/README.md

 # hrp_teleoperation

-## Objective of the Project
-It describes what the project wants to achieve and defines terminologies.
-Presents the hardware or tools used in the project.

-## The System’s Architecture

-### Overall Architecture
-It describes what the project wants to achieve and defines the key terminologies of this project.
-Presents the hardware or tools used in the project.

 ### Description of the Modules
 #### Feature Leap Motion Teleoperation
 This branch is about creating a project to teleoperate a robot using a Leap Motion controller with hand gestures.